-This will be my eleventh year proudly teaching as a Buljan Bulldog.
+This will be my twelfth year proudly teaching as a Buljan Bulldog.
 I tremendously enjoy helping students to reach their full academic, personal, and social potentials while maintaining engaging and collaborative working environments.
 My mission as an educator is to guide my students to develop and cultivate growth mindsets in regard to their own learning, critical thinking, and goal setting.
 I have 180 days to positively influence students’ abilities to navigate the multi-tasking demands of the world around them, and I take every day very seriously.
-I highly attempt to maintain a ‘Work hard and play hard” mentality in our classroom that keeps students feeling challenged and happy to walk through our classroom door everyday.
-I gladly look forward to the 2018-2019 school year and GO BULLDOGS!!!
+I highly attempt to maintain a “Work hard and play hard” mentality in our classroom that keeps students feeling challenged and happy to walk through our classroom door everyday.
+I gladly look forward to the 2019-2020 school year and GO BULLDOGS!!!

 Awards: Placer County Charter Association of School Administrators- Teachers Who Make a Difference, Buljan Middle School (2010, 2018)